top of page

 Q. What are the ages of children that can attend camp?

-A. Ages 9 through 17 if you are coming from CHOC.
+A. Ages 9 through 17.

 Q. What should we pack?

 A. We have created a helpful packing list, which can be found on this website.
-Please be sure you do not send your camper with any of the prohibited such as: fireworks, matches, anything that could cause a fire, animals/pets, sports equipment, electronics of any nature including cell phones, illegal drugs, e-cigs, tobacco, alcohol, vape pens, weapons of any nature, or any device that could hurt someone.
+Please be sure you do not send your camper with any of the prohibited items listed such as: fireworks, matches, anything that could cause a fire, animals/pets, sports equipment, electronics of any nature including cell phones, illegal drugs, e-cigs, tobacco, alcohol, vape pens, weapons of any nature, or any device that could hurt someone.

 A. Camp4Kids holds medication and lost & found articles for 10 days from the date we return from camp at the Camp4Kids' main office located at 56 Tesla, Irvine, California 92618.
 Please call us at 714-474-9774.